gotem4ever1/project1blog/README.md

 to work.
 * **Readme.md** Projects need a readme file in markdown explaining their project: a how and why of what you wanted to solve, how you built, problems, tech used.

-#### Completed Project deliverables:

-* Link to Heroku hosted project
-* Link to source code on GitHub

 ## Things to keep in mind
 Make sure that your code is: